 If you have arranged your project / placement in good time, you can apply for financial assistance from the grants made to us by the Armourers' and Brasiers' and Ironmongers' Companies for travel and accommodation.

-All applications for financial assistance must be made through the Summer Exchanges and Placements Organiser, currently Professor Andrew Watt.
+All applications for financial assistance must be made through the Summer Exchanges and Placements Organiser.
 Ideally, these should be made no later than the end of Hilary term.
-Further advice on finding a project / placement can be gained from the Summer Exchanges and Placements Organiser who will give a lunchtime briefing on seeking industrial projects early in Hilary Term.
+Further advice on finding a project / placement can be gained from the Summer Exchanges and Placements Organiser who will give a briefing on seeking industrial projects in Michaelmas Term.
 You must attend this talk if you wish to be considered for placement / project opportunities coordinated by the Department.